Getting Started with SAP Commerce Cloud

-Before we begin, it is important to differentiate between the new SAP Commerce Cloud, released on the 4th of June 2018, and the previous version of SAP Commerce Cloud, which we will refer to in this document as "SAP Commerce Cloud on SAP Infrastructure".
+Before we begin, it is important to differentiate between the SAP Commerce Cloud in the Public Cloud, released on the 4th of June 2018, and the previous version of SAP Commerce Cloud, which we will refer to in this document as "SAP Commerce Cloud on SAP Infrastructure".

 If you are currently using an on-premise version of SAP Commerce or you are on SAP Commerce Cloud on SAP Infrastructure, you may be wondering what has changed in the newest version of SAP Commerce Cloud.
 The following videos provide an introduction to SAP Commerce Cloud (video link) as well as a walkthrough of several self-service features in SAP Commerce Cloud (video link).

 With SAP Commerce Cloud on SAP Infrastructure, it is your responsibility to build packages for deployment (following the latest Deployment Package Guidelines).
 Deployments and maintenance of the environments are then managed by SAP Cloud Services.
 Additionally, a VPN tunnel is required to reach backoffice nodes, as outlined in the diagram below.

 With the SAP Commerce Cloud in the Public Cloud, the process to provision environments, build the code, and deploy to public cloud infrastructure is self-managed through the SAP Commerce Cloud Portal.